showdownjs/showdown/README.md

  * **smartIndentationFix**: (boolean) [default false] Tries to smartly fix indentation problems related to es6 template strings in the midst of indented code.

+ * **disableForced4SpacesIndentedSublists**: (boolean) [default false] Disables the requirement of indenting sublists by 4 spaces for them to be nested, effectively reverting to the old behavior where 2 or 3 spaces were enough. (since v1.5.0)

 ## CLI Tool

 Showdown also comes bundled with a Command Line Interface tool.
 You can check the [CLI wiki page][cli-wiki] for more info